codescare/codescare.github.io/content/posts/https-with-github-pages-custom-domain.md

 7. Wait for HTTPS to set up (takes ~2 minutes) and have fun!

 ## Conclusion
-This is a really useful feature that will probably be useful to many people once it arrives in its fullest.
-HTTPS is often important not only for security, but other things like SEO, browser warnings and general user trust.
-Hope it arrives for everyone real soon! ❤ for GitHub Pages and Let's Encrypt!
+This is a really nice feature that will probably be useful for many people once it arrives in its fullest.
+HTTPS is often important not only for security, but other things like SEO, preventing browser warnings and general user trust.
+Hope it arrives for everyone real soon!

+### ❤ for GitHub Pages and Let's Encrypt!